-Steamed dough buns with delicious meat and / or veg filling.
-Baozi are prepared similar to Jiaozi Dumplings (no. 3 above) only with a thicker leavened dough which makes them more bun-like, more filling and in honesty not so delicious; I will always opt for Jiaozi given the choice.
+Steamed dough buns with delicious meat and/or veg filling.
+Baozi is prepared similar to Jiaozi Dumplings (no. 3 above) only with a thicker leavened dough which makes them more bun-like, more filling and in honesty not so delicious; I will always opt for Jiaozi given the choice.
 While different sizes are found the big Baozi buns (Dabao) are the most common at Chinese Street Food and my personal favourite filling is stuffed with red barbecued pork “Bao Char Siu”.
 A quick and cheap option to fill up on the go.

 This was more of a necessity than a preference, when temperatures hit as low as -12’c the perfect hand warmer is a hot plastic glass of Asian Pear, Red Date (Jujube) and rock sugar juice.
 While it was the most common at Chinese street food, the locals’ preferred method of hand-warming was flasks of jasmine tea and as always my preferred method to keep warm was the local booze (Baiju rice wine 白酒) available at your closest convenience store, 50% alcohol, costs next to nothing.
 Enjoy.